Khaw100/HousePredict/readme.md

 ## 📦 Provided Zip File

 A zip file containing the complete project codebase, models, and data is provided for easy download and setup.
 Extract the zip file and follow the installation instructions above.

-## ⚠️ Known Issues

-- Prediction works correctly in local Python execution but may fail when called from the Streamlit UI due to potential serialization issues.
-Use the debug script (`debug_predict.py`) for local testing.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit changes
-4. Push to the branch
-5. Open a Pull Request